WandeTestAnalyst/api-automation-agent/README.md

 ## Large Language Models

-This project supports Anthropic, OpenAI and Google language models:
+This project supports Anthropic, OpenAI and Google language models.

 ### Default Model

-**Claude 3.7 Sonnet** (claude-3-7-sonnet-latest) is the default and recommended model
+**Claude 3.7 Sonnet** (claude-3-7-sonnet-latest) is the default and recommended model for this agentic workflow.
 - Provides superior code generation and understanding
 - Offers the best balance of performance and cost